(Last Updated on : 15/06/2017)

 and the greatest Islamic art in India was produced during this period.
 There was seen the development of a distinctive plan and style in Islamic Architecture and this was seen reflected in the various splendid monuments

 Elements of Islamic Art

 Islamic Art does not just refer to the devotion only.
 It includes the rich and diverse Islamic culture as well.
 The combined nature of Islamic Art developed on the foundation of Pre-Islamic traditions in the various countries conquer and a closely integrated blend of Arab, Turkish and Persian traditions brought together in all parts of the new Muslim Empire.

 It is the art of a development formed by a mixture of historical conditions, the take-over of the Ancient World by the Arabs, the enforced union of a vast territory under the banner of Islam, a territory which was in turn raid by various groups.
 From the beginning, the direction of Islamic Art was largely determined by political structures which cut across geographical and sociological boundaries.

 The Arabesque style used in Islamic art is mostly held symbolic of the all pervasive and infinite nature of Allah

 .
 A choice specimen of calligraphic writing is often a prominent decoration in a room.
 A frieze of inscriptions was a common adornment of a building.
 The best expression of Islamic art can be found in architectural constructions, especially the mosque

 Influences on Islamic Art

 A number of sources have gone into the making and development of Islamic art.
-These include Roman, Early Christian art, and Byzantine styles which were adapted in Islamic art as well as architecture.
+These include Roman, Early Christian art and Byzantine styles which were adapted in Islamic art as well as architecture.
 A major influence which had a deep impact on Islamic art is that of the Sassanian art of pre-Islamic Persia.
 The various Central Asian nomadic incursions introduced yet newer elements into Islamic art.
-Islamic poetry, painting and textiles were influenced to quiet an extent by the Chinese.